Deep-Symmetry/beat-link-trigger/README.md

 > USBs being used.
 >
 > If you can do any testing with this new hardware, please help us
-> confirm this and let us know on the Zulip stream, or open issues
+> confirm this and let us know on the Zulip channel (see the next
-> with log files, packet captures, and track analysis files if you run
-> into problems!
+> section below), sharing your discoveries and log files there.
+Please
+> don't open issues until discussing your discoveries and concerns
+> with the community there, and arriving at consensus that an issue is
+> the appropriate next stop.

 ## Getting Help